The Global Research Landscape

 Among the survey respondents, a group of 13 snakebite experts convened in a two-part webinar series.
 From mathematical modelling of snakebite outcomes in Kenya, to infection diagnostics of snakebite victims in Colombia, these webinars offered a quick tour of the key topics, knowledge gaps, and ways forward in understanding and mitigating the impact of snakebite envenoming.

-We heard from the following snakebite experts:
+There were contributions the following snakebite experts:

 • Robert Ofwete : Mathematical modelling of snakebites in Turkana county and outcome given access to treatment